hibiya-wav/discord-compiler-bot/README.md

 1. Copy the repository to your desired location.
 2. Fill out the fields in `env.example` and save the file as `.env`.
    - You will need a Discord API Key and a JDOODLE API Key, which you can obtain for free.
-3. Install any missing requirements listed in `requirements.txt`, as well as the latest Java, GCC, Bash versions.
+3. Ensure all necessary dependencies listed in `requirements.txt` are installed, including the latest versions of Python, Java, GCC, and Bash.
+Download [Shellcheck](https://github.com/koalaman/shellcheck) for formatted bash syntax checking.
 4. Run `main.py` to start the bot.

 ## Updates